lipupini/frontend/README.md

 ### Status

 While in very early stages, Installution already supports the standard archive directory structure as of June 2022, and will display both images and video from the archive once extracted.

-Demo coming soon.
+A demo is available at https://installution.vercel.app/